BayCitizen/bork/README.md

 bork
 ====

-Bork is a light weight puppet like library written in python
+Bork is a light weight puppet like library written in python. install with:
+$ sudo python setup.py install

+example.py is what i use to setup a new desktop enviroment for myself.
+Runs via:
+$ sudo python example.py

 Theme song: